 She and others at the conference will help us look at how our environments shape our health, including our use of alcohol – a critical issue for Oregon, where excessive alcohol use is a leading risk factor for chronic disease.
 As the No. 3 preventable cause of death in our state, excessive alcohol use is responsible for nearly 2,000 deaths annually.
 One of our top public health goals is to decrease heavy drinking among adults and decrease binge drinking among adults and youth.

-October may seem far away, but registration closes September 28, 2018 – so I encourage you to register soon for the 2018 Oregon Place Matters Conference.
+The conference registration deadline has been extended through Sunday October 21 at 11:59 p.m – so I encourage you to register soon for the 2018 Oregon Place Matters Conference.
 Come hear from Dr. Furr-Holden and our other keynote speakers, Charles Brown and David Toland (more about them below), and network with hundreds of people from across our state who care about making our communities healthier.

 See you there!